kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/could_two_bent_ellipses_coincide_perfectly_in_circumferences.md

   {(x(s),y(s),z(s))=(x(l)-x(l-s),z(l-s),y(l-s)),\ s\in[0,l].}
 $$

-That is, the circumferences of two ellipses coincide perfectly. **Therefore, the symmetry property between the two ellipses' positioning is automatically satisfied!**
+That is, the circumferences of two ellipses coincide perfectly. <font face="Lora">Therefore, the symmetry property between the two ellipses' positioning is automatically satisfied!</font>

 But is there something missing, since we have not so far dived into the essential property of an ellipse?
 Indeed, it is tempting to neglect the verification that the assignment of $x(s)$ is realizable.
 Denote the projection of arc $s_2-s_1$